ClaudioESSilva/claudioessilva.github.io/content/post/2020-06-04-backup-your-sql-instances-configurations-to-git-with-dbatools-part-2-add-parallelism.md

 Note: There is a `-ModulesToImport` parameter however, in my previous tests this hasn't made any big difference.

-### Let's add one dbatools' command, Test-DbaConnection.
+### Let's add one dbatools' command, Test-DbaConnection

 Sequential execution: